vallerance/react-orcus/README.md

 Run `npm install` to install/update dependencies.

-Run `npm run build && npm run minify` to build and bundle app.
+Run `npm run build` to build the app.

 Run `npm test` to run the tests.

+Run `npm start` to run the demo example.